 Cynthia Osborne, University of Texas – Austin

-Nelson Lim, University of Pennsylvania (institutional representative)
+Nelson Lim, RAND Corporation (institutional representative)

 Sheena Trull, National Council of La Raza (researcher in a non-academic setting)